 You have it at hand whenever you want to treat your skin with a DIY face mask.
 All you have to do is mix the powder with a splash of liquid and then apply to your face.

 What ingredients are in this DIY matcha clay mask?

-- Allantoin is another active moisturising ingredient and also promotes healing and repair of the skin.
+Allantoin is another active moisturizing ingredient and also promotes healing and repair of the skin.

 What liquids can I use to activate this homemade clarifying face mask?

 To use this powdered clay mask, it needs to be mixed with a liquid.
 This also allows you to control the portion size and only use what you need.
 You also don’t have to add any preservatives to mask.
 You can choose between different liquids, and I have listed a few suggestions below:

 You can never go wrong with water.
 It’s widely available and brings out all the benefits this clarifying clay mask already has.
 Water is suitable for all skin types.